 When I signed up for Write of Passage, I thought I’ll learn “content marketing.”
 Churn out blogs and social media posts and email newsletters about why my tea is so great.
 Something something SEO optimization.
 But the first writing prompt given knocked me off my feet—it was to jot down my twelve favorite problems to think about:

-Welp, that wasn’t really about selling tea!
+Welp, most were not really about selling tea!
 (Maybe question 2, and even that evolved as I went along.)
 It was immediately illuminating that what I actually thought about was my place in the spiritual world.

 But here’s the thing—it’s not like I didn’t know that I think about these topics, it’s that I had not given myself permission to make them front-and-center of my life.
 I had segregated my spiritual side to a side hustle, rather than an integrated part of my being.